mento-protocol/docs/README.md

 **For:** Developers and protocols integrating with Mento V3.

 - **[Repository Overview](build/repository-overview.md)** — Mento repos and where to find code, contracts, and tooling.
-- **[Integration](build/integration/README.md)** — How to add Mento stables, use oracles, and find deployment addresses.
+- **[Integration](build/integration/README.md)** — How to add Mento stables, use Mento's Chainlink-backed oracle path, and find deployment addresses.
 Links to the SDK, smart contracts, and deployments.
 - **[Mento SDK](build/mento-sdk/README.md)** — JavaScript/TypeScript library for quotes and swaps.
 - **[Smart Contracts](build/smart-contracts/README.md)** — Contract reference (FPMM, oracles, limits, strategies).
 - **[Deployments](build/deployments/README.md)** — Addresses, verification, and parameters.